SabriStrazzeri/penguins-clustering-pca-analysis/README.md

 - Visual tools, such as dendrograms, silhouette plots, and PCA scatter plots are essential for interpreting and communicating findings.

 ## 📁 Repo Contents
-- `notebooks/` – EDA and clustering notebook
+- `notebooks/` – PCA and Clustering notebook.
-- `data/` – Kaggle dataset and cleaned version
+- `data/` – Includes cleaned version of the dataset.
-- `images/` – Cluster plots, PCA visuals